 Our research is editorially independent but we may earn a commission for purchases made through our links.

 While you may not envision New England as the ideal destination for a beach holiday, the reality is, you’ll find numerous spots for an incredible vacation at the beach.
 From Cape Cod to the iconic Martha’s Vineyard and scenic destinations in Rhode Island, this region of the United States is brimming with coastal charm.
 You’re spoiled for choice with scenic getaways at these top beach destinations in New England.

-Provincetown, located at the far northern tip of Cape Cod, is famous for its scenic surroundings that include vast sand dunes and more than 30 miles of beaches.
-It’s long been an art colony – in 1914, artists and businesspeople formed the Provincetown Art Association and Museum to show and collect work by local figures, and it’s also a place where people can go to let loose and be themselves without fear of judgement, which is why you’ll find characters from all walks of life here.
+Provincetown, a popular destination in Cape Cod, is famous for its scenic surroundings that include vast sand dunes and more than 30 miles of beaches.
+It’s long been an art colony – in 1914, artists and business people formed the Provincetown Art Association and Museum to show and collect work by local figures, and it’s also a place where people can go to let loose and be themselves without fear of judgment, which is why you’ll find characters from all walks of life here.
 Explore the colorful downtown area, which hosts everything from grand mansions and fine eateries to fabulous seafood shacks, fudge shops, art galleries and bookstores, and enjoy plenty of interesting people watching.
 At Race Point Beach, watch for whales and passing ships, visit a lighthouse or go for a swim.
 If you have kids, visit Herring Cove Beach, as it lies on the bay, the water is calm and there is no undertow, it’s ideal for wading and swimming, even for children.

 Nantucket sits 30 miles off the coast of Cape Cod, Massachusetts, and can be accessed via a scenic ferry ride.
 Many visitors come for the beaches, all of which are open to the public.
 Those set along the south shore are ideal if you’re looking for the big waves and unforgettable sunsets.
 Coatue is popular for sea kayaking, exploring the crescents and points, while Children’s Beach is known for its lack of current on the sheltered waters of Nantucket Harbor, where the little ones can splash around.
 The island also hosts lighthouses, a whaling museum and bike paths that branch off in every direction.

-This southern Maine coastal town sits alongside the Kennebunk River, about a mile from its mouth on the Atlantic.
-While most associate it with the shopping and dining at Dock Square, known for its colorful eateries like legendary lobster at Mabel’s Lobster Claw Restaurant, the true highlight may be driving on the back country roads searching for lobster traps piled high on Cape Porpoise, the small strip of sand at Goose Rocks Beach.
+This popular coastal town in Maine sits alongside the Kennebunk River, about a mile from its mouth on the Atlantic.
+While most associate it with the shopping and dining at Dock Square, known for its colorful eateries like legendary lobster at Mabel’s Lobster Claw Restaurant, the true highlight may be driving on the backcountry roads searching for lobster traps piled high on Cape Porpoise, the small strip of sand at Goose Rocks Beach.
 Kennebunkport is also a great place for whale watching tours as well as lobstering adventures where visitors can even step into the shoes of a real-life fisherman and pull up a lobster trap.

-Perched on Mount Desert Island as the gateway to Acadia National Park, this historic resort town still maintains its Victorian splendor of bygone days.
+Perched on Mount Desert Island as the gateway to Acadia National Park, Bar Harbor is a historic resort town that still maintains its Victorian splendor of bygone days.
 It’s filled with Victorian mansions that have been converted into elegant restaurants and romantic B&Bs.
-The downtown area is especially walker and bicycle friendly – in fact, it was voted the best beach town for bicyclists by Smarter Travel.
+The downtown area is especially walker and bicycle-friendly – in fact, it was voted the best beach town for bicyclists by Smarter Travel.
 Cycling enthusiasts will love the miles of trails in nearby Acadia National Park, with more than 40 miles of unique carriage trails ranging from easy to challenging.
 Bar Harbor even offers complimentary rides into the park for you and your bike.
 Of course, on a hot summer day, when only a visit to a beach will do, head to Sand Beach which boasts a magnificent setting between two large walls of granite and evergreen, and is made up of shell fragments.

 Summer days in Ogunquit are planned according to the tides.
 Halfway between high tide and low tide, when the current of the Ogunquit River flows swiftly out to the Atlantic, visitors and locals alike congregate on the flat stretch of sand that rolls down to the riverbank.
 Soon the mass of beachgoers are in the river, which is less chilly than the ocean, but still makes for a rather cool but refreshing dip. call.
 They bring with them flotation devices like rafts, boogie boards, and inner tubes.
 Just east of Ogunquit’s lazy river, is a wide swatch of sand, Ogunquit Beach, which spans some three and a half miles from the center of town all the way to more remote sections called Footbridge and North beaches.